Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Download and extract the release package

-Please download and extract the release package from GitHub onto your machine(s).
-Please select the Axway supported or community release.
+Please select the Axway- or Community-Supported release.
 The community release always reflects the state of development.
-Please check the changelog to make sure you select the correct version
+Please check the [changelog](CHANGELOG.md) to make sure you select the correct version.
+[Learn more](#is-this-solution-officially-supported-by-axway).

 #### Community-Version
 ```